William Dufris: Career

 Dufris began his audio career in London, where he appeared in several BBC Radio plays with Kathleen Turner, Sharon Gless, Stockard Channing, and Helena Bonham-Carter.
-Moreover, he worked with director Dirk Maggs on his audio drama productions of Spider-Man (where he voiced the title role of Peter Parker), Judge Dredd, Voyage and An American Werewolf in London.
+Moreover, he worked with director Dirk Maggs on his audio drama productions of Spider-Man (where he voiced the title role of Spider-Man/Peter Parker), Judge Dredd, Voyage and An American Werewolf in London.

 These experiences led Dufris to co-found the audio production company The Story Circle, Ltd in the UK.
 Upon returning to the United States, Dufris founded Mind's Eye Productions and co-founded Rocky Coast Radio Theatre and The AudioComics Company, for which he has been producer, director, actor, and engineer.
 For AudioComics he directed Starstruck, the first season of Horrorscopes, Titanium Rain, Honey West, and The Batson's for the AudioComics Kids line.
 He also directed Arigon Starr’s audio comedy Super Indian for Native Voices at the Autry in Los Angeles.

-He was best known for voicing the title character in the American English dub of the British children's animated series Bob the Builder until its ninth season.
+He was best known for voicing the title character Bob and other characters like Farmer Pickles, Mr. Beasley and Mr. Sabatini in the American English dub of the British children's animated series Bob the Builder until its ninth season.
 Dufris also voiced Elvis and Dougan in the stop motion TV series Rocky and the Dodos for Cosgrove Hall and dubbed several anime films such as X, Appleseed and two of the Lupin III films.
-He is also well known for his narration of the Pendragon books, written by D.J.McHale.
+He is also well known for his narration of the Pendragon books, written by D.J.
+McHale.

 Dufris was on the Advisory Board of the National Audio Theatre Festivals, Inc. in addition to being a Norman Corwin Award Committee member.
 He was a guest instructor and performer at the 2005–2007 Audio Theatre Workshops, appearing in the world premiere works The Best Place to Grow Pumpkins, Rewind, Extra-Ordinary, and Histories.

 In 2018, Dufris and Jack Bowman co-founded the audiobook company Dagaz Media.